catzomeister/resica-generator-desktop/README.md

-# Catagen GUI
+# Resica Generator Desktop
-GUI for Catagen made with Electron
+GUI for catalog generator made with Electron